mlabs-haskell/cardano.nix/docs/getting-started/deploy.md

 The default template provides a virtual machine configuration starting all the services in the preview testnet.
 Here's how to run it:

 `nix run .#vm`

+A virtual machine is started, with `cardano-cli` available to query the node:

+`cardano-cli query tip --testnet-magic 2`

 This machine is set up just like the one in [Run a VM](vm.md), but can be customized.